Laser Dentistry in Schaumburg, IL

 Before the procedure begins, the area will be completely numb using a local anesthetic.
 Small incisions are then made and excess gum tissue is carefully removed.
 After all areas of diseased tissue are removed, the sutures are placed and a bandage is placed over the gums.
 The bandage is designed to protect the gums as they heal.
-Please contact our Schaumburg, IL dental office if you think you may be in need of a gingivevtomy.
+Please contact Happy Smiles Family Dentistry if you think you may be in need of a gingivevtomy.

 Periodontal Laser Bacterial Reduction (LBR)

-We recommend that all of our patients have their teeth decontaminated with a dental laser prior to dental cleaning appointments in Schaumburg, IL for the following reasons.
+We recommend that all of our patients have their teeth decontaminated with a dental laser prior to dental cleaning appointments for the following reasons.

 - To reduce or eliminate Bacteremias (bacteria that can be introduced into our bloodstream).

 - To prevent cross contamination of infection in one area of your mouth to other areas.

 - To destroy the bacteria in Periodontal Disease before they can cause the loss of attachment of the surrounding structures.